 In practice, this approach turns out to work a lot faster with more chances of successful product and service launches.
 The time savings and increased success rate can benefit any organization.

 The great thing is: the approach can be learned.
 The Customer-Centric Systems Design training provides you with the tools to create a product that customers really want by using the Design Thinking method.
 FEI could have saved a lot of time and effort with it.
-Get a taste of the approach in our 1-day introduction.

 Source: Article (NL) Bits & Chips: 'Laaglandse hightech op les bij Apple'.